-View Options: Depending on the length of your quotations you can adjust the view mode.
+View Options: Depending on the length of your quotations you can adjust the view to single line, small or large preview.
 If you have very short quotations, the single line view might be all what you need to see.
 It is also useful if you have created your own name for quotations, e.g. to paraphrase textual data or wrote titles for multimedia quotations.

-Apply Codes: To change the coding for a quotation, either click on Apply Codes in the ribbon or click on the green code icon.
-This opens the coding dialogue, and you use all options that are explained in the section Coding Date.
+Apply Codes: To change the coding for a quotation, click on the Code button in the toolbar, or right-click and select Apply Codes, or use the short-cut:cmd+J. This opens the coding dialogue, and you can use all options that are explained in the section Coding Date.